lilab-bcb/pegasus/scCloud/docs/usage.rst

 	-\\-min-num-genes <number>
 		We only demultiplex cells/nuclei with at least <number> expressed genes. [default: 100]

-	-\\-max-background-probability <prob>
+	-\\-min-signal-hashtag <count>
-		Any cell/nucleus with no less than <prob> background probability will be marked as unknown. [default: 0.8]
+		Any cell/nucleus with less than <count> hashtags from the signal will be marked as unknown. [default: 10.0]

 	-\\-prior-on-samples <prior>
 		The sparse prior put on samples.